JURON SCORES TWICE AS BOSTON UNIVERSITY DEFEATS VERMONT, 5-2

-Freshman forward Jordan Juron had two goals and an assist for the Terriers
+Freshman forward Jordan Juron records two goals and assist for Terriers

 BURLINGTON, Vt. - Freshman forward Jordan Juron scored two goals and an assist to lead No. 5 Boston University past Vermont 5-2 and extend the Terriers unbeaten streak to 11 games Friday afternoon at Gutterson Fieldhouse.

 Juron opened the scoring for the Terriers 15:05 into the first period on the power play.
 A Shannon Doyle point-shot deflected off a Vermont defender in front of the net and Juron pounced on the loose puck to score her second goal of the season.